29.07.24

 • If you decide on a puppy from a private seller, don’t forget a sales contract that signs over the ownership of the puppy.
 You will also need to change the microchip details.

-5. Buy your puppy from a pet shop
+5. Proceed cautiously with a pet shop

 Pet shop puppies